“There’s a reason He called us His Body and not His Estate.”

 “You gotta cut down the fences – or you cut up the Body.”

-I’m not saying Tib knew anything — just how to open up the earth and suffer it to yield, how the Christ had commanded on Maundy Thursday, maundatam Thursday, Thursday of the new mandate, that command of the Last supper:
+Just maybe saying something about how to open up the earth and suffer a bit, so there is yield, how the Christ had commanded on Maundy Thursday, maundatam Thursday, Thursday of the new mandate, that command of the Last supper:

 “A new command I give you: Love one another.